natansevero/100-days-of-code-r1/README.md

 ### R1D39/D40

 I created a custom field component to redux-form, implemented functionalities to update and remove to BillingCycle and created a new component CreditList

+### R1D41

+Adding, cloning and removing Credits and Debts, refactoring the CredList components to reuse, adjusting menu responsive and adding a new strategy to routes of the Billing Cycle application